stevelr/secret-keeper/README.md

 LZ4 compression is a pure rust implementation by [`lz_fear`](https://crates.io/crates/lz-fear).

+There is one use of 'unsafe' for allocating an uninitialized buffer before filling it with a file read.
+If the `fileio` feature is disabled (compile with --no-default-features --features=slim), unsafe code is not used directly by the secret-keeper crate.

 The concept for this library is based on the google cloud secret-keeper library

 ## Status